robert17/iotf-rtd/docs/gateways/java.rst

 * payload - The command payload.
 * format - The format of the command payload, currently only JSON format is supported in the Java Client Library.
 * command - The name of the command.
-* timestamp - The org.joda.time.DateTime when the command is sent
+* timestamp - The org.joda.time.DateTime when the command is sent.

-A sample implementation of the Command callback,
+A sample implementation of the Command callback is shown below,

 .. code:: java